 Link: <http://example.com/my-hyper-schema#>; rel="describedby"

-[RSJ-150] If using instances described a schema, the Link header SHOULD be used to provide a link to a downloadable JSON schema ACCORDING TO RFC8288.
+[RSJ-150] If using instances described a schema, the Link header SHOULD be used to provide a link to a downloadable JSON schema according to RFC 8288.

 [RSJ-151] A Web API SHOULD implement at least Level 2 (Transport Native Properties) of RMM.
 Level 3 (Hypermedia) MAY be implemented to make the API completely discoverable.